Frozen Ever After Norway Epcot

 If however, you don’t mind spoilers, here’s our video of the attraction:

-Frozen Ever After is a FastPass+ attraction.
-It is EXTREMELY popular, and FastPass+ books quickly, with long standby lines.
-To avoid a long wait, reserve a FP+ in advance as soon as you can, or ride soon after park opening.
+Lightning Lane access for Frozen Ever After is available for purchase as an Individual Attraction Selection.
+It is EXTREMELY popular with long standby lines.
+To avoid a long wait ride soon after park opening.

 Be aware that this ride is only a little over 5 minutes long.